Advanced microwave SQUID multiplexer model incorporating readout power effects and Josephson junction inhomogeneities: Advanced µMUX modeling based on numerical simulation framework

 Figure~\ref{fig:shift_vs_power} compares both models, assuming a $\upmu$MUX channel with a screening parameter of $\beta_\mathrm{L}=0.9$.
 This parameter exceeds the applicable range of the analytical model presented by Wegner {\it et al.}~\cite{Weg22}, resulting in the significant ripples observed in figure~\ref{fig:shift_vs_power}(a).
 In contrast, our numerical model does not display these ripples and shows excellent agreement in the limit of low readout powers $\Phi_\mathrm{rf}\rightarrow 0$ with the exact but power-independent model described in \cite{Mat11,Kem17}.
 When both models are evaluated for varying microwave probe tone power $\Phi_\mathrm{rf}$ (see figure~\ref{fig:shift_vs_power}(b)), our numerical model shows the expected decrease in the resonance frequency shift with increasing readout power.
 For screening parameters $\beta_\mathrm{L}<0.6$, we observe only negligible deviations between the resonance shift predicted by both models.
 However, for $\beta_\mathrm{L}>0.6$, the ripples in the analytical model result in significant deviations, with these deviations being more pronounced at lower readout powers.
 Consequently, only our model converges to the power-independent exact solution for $\Phi_\mathrm{rf}\rightarrow0$.

 A fit of the data shown in figure~\ref{fig:models_phirf0} using our numerical model shows significantly better agreement with the measured data (see figure~\ref{fig:models_phirf0}(b,e)) than the analytical model presented by Wegner {\it et al.}~\cite{Weg22}.
+This improvement becomes particularly evident in the residuals $r_i$, where the numerical model eliminates the unphysical ripples present in the analytical model.
+Moreover, the overall agreement between model and data, quantified by the fit’s coefficient of determination $R^2$ value, increases from $94.6\,\%$ to $95.5\,\%$.
 However, the numerical model still underestimates the total resonance frequency shift and overestimates the resonance frequency between the modulation coil currents $I_\mathrm{mod}\approx0\,\mathrm{\upmu A}$ and $I_\mathrm{mod}\approx\,50\,\mathrm{\upmu A}$ corresponding to $\Phi_\mathrm{ext}\approx \pm\Phi_0/4$, suggesting an incomplete understanding of the behavior of this $\upmu$MUX channel.

 The current-phase relation $I_\mathrm{S,JJ}(\varphi)$ used in equation~\ref{eq:I_S_num} can be any well-defined, continuous function.
 This flexibility allows us to consider current–phase relations that deviate from the conventional sinusoidal form.
 Consequently, our numerical model can simulate $\upmu$MUX devices based on non-tunneling-type Josephson junctions, such as Dayem bridges or 3D nanobridges, simply by inserting the appropriate current–phase relation.
 The approach can also improve the description of devices based on Josephson tunnel junctions.
 As shown in the following section, the fit to the data in figure~\ref{fig:models_phirf0} can be much improved by replacing the well-known sinusoidal current-phase relation of a Josephson tunnel junction with a more complex description, which accounts for inhomogeneities in the Josephson tunnel junction's barrier thickness.